 Not sure what all of the different parts of your braces are called?
-Our detailed braces diagram shows you everything from brackets and wires to coil springs.
+Our detailed braces diagram shows you everything from orthodontic elastics and brackets to wires and coil springs.

 Archwire – The archwire is the main wire that acts as a track to guide the teeth along.
 It is changed periodically throughout treatment as teeth move into their correct positions.